vrishabhparmar/LowLevelDesign/ReadMe.md

 ### Abstraction
 &rarr; Hide complexity + Isolate impact of changes

 ### Inheritance
 &rarr; Eliminate Redundant code + reusability

+        Inheritance is a mechanism in which one object (child object) acquires all the properties of the parent class.
+        It is an important part of the object oriented programming.

+Inheritance represents the IS-A relationship which is also known as a parent child relationship

+#### Types of Inheritance
+&rarr; Single level
+&rarr; Multi-level
+&rarr; Hierarchical

+        "Final" keyword.
+A methods once written cannot be override it.

 ### Polymorphism
 &rarr; Ability to take many forms

+#### Type of polymorphism

+&rarr; Static polymorphism: Also known as Compile time polymorphism.
+Method overloading.

+&rarr; Dynamic polymorphism: Also known as runtime polymorphism.
+Method overriding.

+#### Method Overloading

+&rarr; Multiple methods having same name but different parameters.
+&rarr; A class can hold several methods having same name.

+#### Three ways to overload methods:

+&rarr; By changing the number of arguments
+&rarr; By changing the data types of the argument.
+&rarr; by changing the order of the argument

+#### Method Overridding

+&rarr; Only inherited methods can be overridden
+&rarr; The overridden methods must have same argument list
+&rarr; The overridden method must have same return type.

+    The overriding method must not have more restrictive access modifier.
+If the overridden methods has a default access, then the overriding one must be default, protected or public.
+If the overidden method is protected, then the overriding one must be protected or public.
+    If the overridden methods is public, then the overriding method must be public.